7 Signs Your Company Is Ready for Cloud Migration

 So, for example, during peak months, retailers have a need for more PoS systems, workstations, and servers to handle the workload.
 But immediately after, the demand drops.
 In fact, if retailers could temporarily scale down their IT infrastructure and save on costs, they would.
 Cloud solutions allow them to do that.
 With a cloud infrastructure, you can ramp up or cut down spending on computing resources as needed.

 Your business can’t afford downtimes

 One way to minimise or totally avoid these downtimes is by applying redundancy to various network components and servers.
 This can be costly if you do it the traditional way, i.e. purchasing the needed hardware.
-A cloud infrastructure is better because, not only is it more affordable to apply redundancy (again due to pay-as-you-go billing), it’s also easier to add or remove redundant nodes as needed.
+Cloud infrastructure is better because, not only is it more affordable to apply redundancy (again due to pay-as-you-go billing), it’s also easier to add or remove redundant nodes as needed.

 You’re looking to improve disaster recovery capabilities